Berkeley Cars: Replicas

 In the 1980s a new company was formed in Syston, Leicestershire, to restore Berkeley cars.
 By 1991 it was using the original moulds to make new body panels and in 1993 complete T60 cars were being made with a new ladder type chassis.
 A choice of engines was available, including Mini, Citroen 2CV and motorcycle units.

 In the late 1980s, in Auckland, New Zealand, a few cars called the 'Ibis Berkeley' were made that paid homage to the Berkeley—but using Mini front and rear subframes and a fibreglass monocoque 6 inches wider.
 Sold as complete body units to accept Mini parts by Ian Byrd and Tim Monck-Mason, these were advanced little cars using carbon fibre and foam beams.
 This later became the WASP, looking more like a scaled down Cobra.

 Resumption as Berkeley Coachworks

-In 2020 news media reported that production of the Berkeley Bandit would begin in 2021 at the Old Warden aerodrome in Biggleswade, Bedfordshire.
-The Berkeley Coachworks web site claimed that several designs had been completed, and showed Roadster and GT versions of a new Bandit model.
+In 2020, automotive designer Martin Rees partnered with motorsport engineer Simon Scleater with the intention of producing a modern interpretation of the Berkeley Bandit.
+Powered by a 2.3 litre Ford Ecoboost engine, the car would be based on a composite chassis using plant fibre materials.
+Production was set to commence in 2021 at the Old Warden Aerodrome in Biggleswade.
+Sixty examples of both a GT and Roadster version were planned to be produced, priced at around £40,000-£60,000.

+In August 2021, Berkeley Coachworks announced that due to the ongoing COVID-19 pandemic, production of the Bandit had been severely disrupted due to significant supply chain issues.
+As of 2023, any further news of this venture has yet to materialise.